Table of Contents:

 Zero-knowledge proofs are one of the most commonly adopted privacy protocols.
 A few privacy enhancing technologies have derived from it but, in particular, zk-SNARKs have recently been highlighted in the blockchain space, driving anonymity and scalability.

-Zero-Knowledge Succinct Non-interactive Argument of Knowledge (zk-SNARK) proofs allow users to prove their ownership of specific information or that they have done something without disclosing underlying details.
-Individuals or entities can prove an action (e.g., having over $5,000 in the bank) without telling the third party what action they took (e.g., their exact balance), the recipient of such actions, and the item or items exchanged.
+Zero-Knowledge Succinct Non-interactive Argument of Knowledge (zk-SNARK) proofs allow users to prove their ownership of specific information or that they have done something without disclosing underlying details, ensuring the privacy of their secret inputs.
+With zkSNARKs, individuals or entities can prove an action (e.g., having over $5,000 in the bank) without telling the third party what action they took (e.g., their exact balance), the recipient of such actions, and the item or items exchanged.

 Zk-SNARKs do not only provide zero-knowledge proofs, but they also do it in such a way that signers and verifiers do not need to establish any interaction to prove or confirm transactions.
 Commitments that establish the authenticity of zk-SNARK transactions are published as hashes.